Author: Ben Tipple, Content Production Manager at Ticketmaster

 Another, more straightforward option is to combine the two.
 Host a free access online event and encourage donations.
 Or simply broadcast to the world, for free, and get your message out there.
 You can still use ticketing platforms such as Universe to track interest and communicate directly with fans without putting the content behind a paywall.

-Choose your streaming platform
+Choose your live streaming platform

 The big five right now are Instagram, YouTube, Facebook, Twitch, and Twitter, but there are plenty more options available.
-Choosing the best streaming platform will ultimately come down to individual preferences.
+Choosing the best live streaming platform will ultimately come down to individual preferences.

 Consider your audience